exilon/QuickLib/README.md

 **QuickLib**
 --------

-Small delphi/fpc library containing interesting and quick to implement functions, created to simplify application development and crossplatform support and improve productivity.
+Small delphi/Firemonkey(Windows,Android,OSX & IOS) and fpc(Windows & Linux) library containing interesting and quick to implement functions, created to simplify application development and crossplatform support and improve productivity.
+* NEW: First version with OSX/IOS partial support
+* NEW: Refactorized Quick.Config (more easy)
 * NEW: TScheduledTasks: New schedule methods.
 * NEW: TAnonymousThread, TBackgroundTasks & TScheduledTasks _Sync methods
 * NEW: TBackgroundTasks & TScheduledTasks